-JCT: A few years ago, I sent a mailer to socreds and other
+JCT: A few years ago, I sent a mailer to socreds

 monetary reformers around the world proclaiming LETS as the optimal